Yosimitso/MockDoctrineManager/README.md

 Usage
 ---------
-Mock of Doctrine\ORM\EntityManager, this bundle logs persisted and flushed entities, and basic operations like transactions and enable you to check if entities are correctly registered and if your workflow is respected Please note that this bundle is new and focus on most current operations, including :
+Mock of Doctrine\ORM\EntityManager, this bundle logs persisted, removed and flushed entities, and basic operations like transactions.
+It enables you to check if entities are correctly registered and if your workflow is respected

+Please note that this bundle is new and focus on most current operations, including :
 - persist
 - flush